pacs-course/pacs-examples/Examples/src/Parallel/OpenMP/Sort/README.md

 `#pragma omp taskwait` imposes a synconization of the tasks.
 Note that the algorithm is recursive, so, even if `q_sork_task` defines just two tasks, the recursion will generate other two couples and so on.
 The taks that can be done cuncurrently will be assigned to the available threads.

-- The use of a limit (here set to 1000, via the C preprocessore macro `TASK_LIMIT`) of the number of elements for the parallel version.
+- The use of a limit (here set to 1000, via the C++ preprocessore macro `TASK_LIMIT`) of the number of elements for the parallel version.
 All partitions with less elements will be processed with the sequential version of the algorithms in `seq_qsort()`.

 We can see that for rellatively small number of elements (<10000) the native serial version, `std::sort` is by far more efficient.
 Increasing the size the parallel versions get more efficient, the C++ native parallel `std::sort`, being highly optimized, becomes the most efficient for large sizes (>1M).
 For intermediate sizes, the native C++ parallel sort and the "hand made" parallel quicksort behave similarly.